rmsharp/excelutilsr/README.md

 Introduction
 ------------

 The goal of **excelutilsr** is to provide some basic utility functions for working with Excel workbooks and worksheets.
-It does not particularly contain anything novel, though, to my best knowledge it has the most complete function for easily adding styles to cells using **XLConnect**.
+It does not particularly contain anything novel, though, to my best knowledge it has the most complete function, **add\_formatted\_worksheet**, for adding conditional styles to cells using **XLConnect**.

-I find that I use **create\_wkbk**, which creates workbooks and one or more worksheets, far more than any other function, because many of my clients want output in Excel format.
+I use **create\_wkbk**, which creates workbooks and one or more worksheets, far more than any other function, because many of my clients want output in Excel format.

 I will continue to add functions to this when I develop something of general use.